HomeVertebratesSloth

 On average, an adult sloth is about 24 to 31 in (60 to 80 cm) long and weighs between 7.9 to 17.0 lb (3.6 to 7.7 kg).
 However, the now-extinct species Megatherium americanum was one of the largest species of ground sloths to have ever existed, measuring up to 20 ft and weighing around 4 tonnes.

-While two-toed sloths are generally larger than their three-toed cousins, tails of the latter measure about 2.0 to 2.4 in (5 to 6 cm).
+While two-toed sloths are generally larger than their three-toed cousins, the tails of the latter measure about 2.0 to 2.4 in (5 to 6 cm).

 Body Plan